PaulR0411/ai-tpm-systems/README.md

 This project reflects a belief that the next phase of AI is not just smarter models, but **better execution systems**.

+## End-to-End Example

+See: `demos/end-to-end-demo.md`

+This demonstrates how the system processes real inputs into structured outputs using an agent-style loop (plan → execute → evaluate).

 ## Author

 Paul R.